Best SIM Card For France: Orange

 5. Option: Use An e-Sim

 You might prefer to use an e-Sim instead.
+Only certain phone can use an e-Sim so be sure to check that yours is compatible.
 With an e-Sim, you can’t “lose” or “damage” your card like a physical SIM card and you can keep your current SIM card in your phone while you use your e-Sim.
-Both will allow you to make phone calls; however, the e-Sim does NOT come with a phone number.
-Your calls use data, so you can make calls and send texts via WhatsApp, FaceTime, Skype, iMessage, Zoom, Facebook Messenger, or some other calling app.
+Both allow you to make phone calls; however, some eSIms do NOT come with a phone number.
+On those plans, your calls use data, so you can make calls and send texts via WhatsApp, FaceTime, Skype, iMessage, Zoom, Facebook Messenger, or some other calling app.

 In comparison, a physical SIM card has a phone number associated to it.
 There are steps you can take to use your phone number for calls and texts with an e-Sim; however, your carrier back home may still charge you for using your phone line.
 For most people, communicating via one of the calling apps is good enough.
 They just need the data.